List of Known Space characters: Tnuctipun

 The war escalated until the Thrintun, rather than accept defeat, employed a device that amplified the sphere of influence of a Thrint's mind control to encompass the entire galaxy.
 And they gave a simple command: Die.
 And everything in the galaxy that had evolved a backbone perished, including any Thrintun not protected by a stasis field.
 The Bandersnatchi were one of the only sentient races that survived this on a large scale, because they were already immune to telepathic commands.
-This course of events is alluded to in the novel World of Ptavvs and a still functioning suicide amplifier itself is discovered in the short story "Peter Robinson" by Hal Colebach, at which point it is destroyed.
+This course of events is alluded to in the novel World of Ptavvs and a still functioning suicide amplifier itself is discovered by Hal Colebach in the short story "Peter Robinson", at which point it is destroyed.

 Several other Tnuctip inventions are inadvertently discovered in the various known space novels, including a prototype hyperspace shunt, discovered during the first Man-Kzin War (in the novelette Inconstant Star by Poul Anderson).
 The Kzinti lose the war before they can bring news of it home, and the device itself is lost.

-A recent Man-Kzin Wars short story – "Teacher's Pet" by Matthew Joseph Harrington, in Man-Kzin Wars XI – claimed that the Tnuctipun are responsible for creating the Pak Protectors.
+A recent Man-Kzin Wars short story – "Teacher's Pet" by Matthew Joseph Harrington, in Man-Kzin Wars XI – claims that the Tnuctipun are responsible for creating the Pak Protectors.
 As with most Man-Kzin Wars material, its canonicity has not been confirmed by Niven.

-In 1968, Niven worked with Norman Spinrad to draft a story outline entitled Down In Flames, in which much of the history of Known Space is revealed to be a hoax, and in which it is revealed that the Kzin are the Tnuctipun.
+In 1968, Niven worked with Norman Spinrad to draft a story outline entitled Down in Flames, in which much of the history of Known Space is revealed to be a hoax, and in which it is revealed that the Kzin are the Tnuctipun.
 The outline was published in Tom Reamy's fanzine Trumpet, and released on the internet, but was never intended to be completed or published, and was superseded by the Ringworld series of novels.

 Trinocs

 The Trinocs are named for their three eyes; they also have three fingers on each hand and a triangular mouth.
 They are described as 5 ft bipedal humanoids, with long legs, short torsos, and improbably flexible neck vertebrae.
 An unconfirmed source states that they breathe a "primordial reducing atmosphere" mainly composed of methane and ammonia, and are culturally paranoid, at least by human standards.
-First encountered by Louis Wu in the short story "There is a Tide".
+They are first encountered by Louis Wu in the short story "There is a Tide".

 Whrloo

-The Whrloo are meter-tall insectoids with long eyestalks, their homeworld has low gravity with a thick, dense atmosphere.
+The Whrloo are meter-tall insectoids with long eyestalks; their homeworld has low gravity with a thick, dense atmosphere.
 They never saw the stars until they were enslaved by the Kzinti.

 Others

-Also figuring in some stories are dolphins and other intelligent cetaceans, and various offshoots of Homo sapiens including the associate lineage of the hominids of the Ringworld.
+Also figuring in some stories are dolphins and other intelligent cetaceans, and various offshoots and relatives of Homo sapiens including the associate lineage of the hominids of the Ringworld.
 Most life in Known Space shares similar biochemistries, since they evolved from the Thrintun practice of seeding barren worlds with food yeast which they used to feed their slaves.
 Over a billion years, the Thrintun food yeast evolved into the different life forms in Known Space.